 However, the town of Cherokee NC in the Qualla Boundary loves the Christmas spirit!

 Activities available at the Enchanted Island of Lights include ice skating, a food truck rodeo, visits with Santa, hot cocoa by the campfire, and plenty of festiveness.
-The Cherokee Christmas Parade kicks off on Dec 14.
+The Cherokee Christmas Parade kicks off on in mid December.

 READ MORE: 20 Ways to Celebrate Christmas in the Smoky Mountains (NC & TN)